“Jesus loved Martha and her sister and Lazarus” (John 11:5).

 Mary and Martha’s Temperament and Faith

 From the short biblical accounts of the sisters, it seems that Martha was the more practical of the two (Luke 10:40; John 11:39; 12:2) and Mary the more emotional (John 11:32-33; 12:3).
 Mary also seems to have been the more popular (John 11:45).
 She still seems to be the more popular in the church today.

-Martha has been unfairly maligned by some because of just one incident (Luke 10:38-42); however she made some very astute statements of faith concerning Jesus and eternal life recorded in John chapter 11:
+Martha has been unfairly maligned by some because of just one incident (Luke 10:38-42); however she made some very astute statements of faith concerning Jesus’ identity and concerning eternal life.
+These statements are recorded in John chapter 11:

 Martha answered, “I know he [her deceased brother Lazarus] will rise again in the resurrection at the last day.”
 John 11:24 (cf. Josephus, Wars, 2.8.11 (154))